wolfberryllc/MetaIoT-Cloud/README.md

 2. Plug the device into your laptop device

+3. Download Arduino IDE available at [Arduino ](https://www.arduino.cc/en/software)

-3. Upload Sketches located in PlanterAI-main/SensorApi/AnalogInputArdinu/AnalogInputArdinu.ino
+4. Upload Sketches located in PlanterAI-main/SensorApi/AnalogInputArdinu/AnalogInputArdinu.ino

-4. Upload Sketches located in PlanterAI-main/SensorApi/sketch_may21a/sketch_may21a.ino
+5. Upload Sketches located in PlanterAI-main/SensorApi/sketch_may21a/sketch_may21a.ino

 ## Phase 2 Sensor to Hyperledger and Blockchain Storage with Visualization *Pending release :cyclone: